-We consider 16 datasets coming mainly from the UCI repository.
-We binarized them as described in Table 1 where we specify the classes that are considered respectively as label '-1' and as label '+1'.
-For each dataset, we generate 20 random splits of 70% training examples and 30% testing samples.
-All datasets are scaled such that each feature in the training set has a mean of 0 and a variance of 1; the factors computed on the training set are then used to scale each feature in the test set.
-The hyper-parameters of the methods are tuned by a 5-fold CV on the training set by performing a grid search.
+We consider 16 datasets coming mainly from the UCI repository that we binarized as described in Table 1.
+We generate for each dataset 20 random 70%/30% train/test splits.
+Datasets are pre-processed such that each feature in the training set has 0 mean and unit variance; the factors computed on the training set are then used to scale each feature in the test set.
+All parameters are tuned by 5-fold CV on the training set by performing a grid search.

-4.2 Influence of learning the landmarks
+4.2 Influence of Learning the Landmarks

 We present in Figure 2 the behavior of the three methods that make use of landmarks and RFF, that is PBRFF, GBRFF1 and GBRFF2.
 With more than 25 landmarks, PBRFF and GBRFF1 show similar mean accuracy and reach about 87.5% after 50 iterations.
 However, for a small set of landmarks (in particular smaller than 25) GBRFF1 is consistently superior by about 1 point higher than PBRFF, showing the interest of learning the landmarks.
 But the certainly most striking result comes from the performance of our variant GBRFF2 which outperforms the two competing methods.
-This is particularly true for a small number of landmarks.
+This is particularly true for a small amount of landmarks.
 Notice that GBRFF2 is able to reach its maximum with about 20 landmarks, while GBRFF1 and PBRFF require more iterations without reaching the same performance.
 This definitely shows the benefit of learning the random features compared to drawing them randomly.